-If you already have a Ubuntu OS, you can do the following:
+If you already have a Ubuntu OS, and it is listed in the beginning of this section, you can simply do the following:

 1. Install dependencies using the following script.
 This is necessary if you are not using our vagrant file to prepare the environment.